 2011.
 Author/Essayist, “A Life’s Spiral: Journeys of an Afro-Latina Activist,” in Women Warriors of the Afro-Latina Diaspora.
 Eds.
 Marta Moreno Vega, Marinives Alba, Yvette Modestin.
 Arte Público Press, Houston, TX.

-- Introduction to the History of the African Diaspora, 1480s – present
+- HIST 8 Introduction to the History of Latin America

 - 2016-2017 CUNY Graduate Center-Institute for Research on the African Diaspora in the Americas & the Caribbean Post-Doctoral Fellowship